 Study Abroad as an Element in an Existing Course

 Study Abroad may also occur as an element in an existing course.
 In this case, instructors decide and define how to balance requirements for students who are travelers and those who are not.
-Instructors should feel free to consult with the GLC; its members have a variety of different formats as examples of this task.
+Instructors should consult with the GLC; its members have a variety of different formats as examples of this task.

 Program Length